bill-prog/RockPaperScissorsAI/README.md

 Versus players that have a more advanced playstyle that also includes patterns, we win in about 60% of the time.

 ### My bot is located in RPS file, and I've also added 2 other bots.
-### All other code is generated from the Repl.it project.
+### All other code is generated from the freeCodeCamp using Repl.it